 After your conveyancing solicitor has checked all these issues and resolved any problems, they’ll draw up the legal documents for the formal transfer of ownership.

 Step 4: Requisitions as to title

-Requisitions as to title are a provision of the Land Title Act 1994 (QLD) that enables property purchasers to require disclosure of any information pertinent to the purchase that may not have been found during the title search.
-The requisitions as to title part of the conveyancing process is a good way for you to double check there are no unexpected problems that might interfere with the legal transfer of ownership.
+Requisitions as to title are a provision of the Land Title Act 1994 (QLD) that enables property purchasers to require disclosure of any information pertinent to the house purchase that may not have been found during the title search.
+The requisitions as to the title part of the conveyancing process are a good way for you to double-check there are no unexpected problems that might interfere with the legal transfer of ownership.

 Step 5: Transfer duty

 What is known as ‘stamp duty’ in other Australian states is called ‘transfer duty’ in Queensland.
-This is a state government transaction tax imposed on home buyers.
+Stamp duty is a state government transaction tax imposed on home buyers.
 It’s calculated as a percentage of the dutiable value of a property, which in most cases will be the purchase price.